CorentinRafflin/ExperimentHighEntropyFiles/README.md

 ./pyinstaller --onefile --add-data="scaler_lb_clf.sav:." ent.py
 ```

-From some tests made, the classifier seems to always predict something with 100% even if the true file type is not in the set of the file type used in the training.
-It was to be expected but I thought that it could for example predict with a probability of 80% and therefore put a threshold to tell that the classifier does not know the file type.
+The classifier seems to always predict something with 100% even if the true file type is not in the set of the file type used in the training.
+I first thought that it could for example predict with a probability of 80% and therefore put a threshold to tell that the classifier does not know the file type.
+Therefore it is better to understand the prediction as "if the file type has to be one in [mp3, jpg, ...], it would be ...".

 Attention : there can be a memory error when the program is runned on too large files for your computer.
 On mine with 8Gb RAM I was not able to analyze a mp4 file of about 500Mb.